-Our master's program in mental health counseling focuses on the development of counseling knowledge and skills, supported by research and other empirical evidence.
+Our on-campus master's program in mental health counseling focuses on the development of counseling knowledge and skills, supported by research and other empirical evidence.
 After completing this program, you will meet the requirements for being license-eligible as a mental health counselor in New York State.
 Our program is based on a philosophy that emphasizes personal and professional growth, respect for human diversity, multicultural competence, social justice, client strengths and ethical responsibility.
 The MS in mental health counseling at the University at Buffalo, The State University of New York, is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for the period of February 2018 through February 2028.

 In our program you will: